ronadarabi/cse151a-project/README.md

 warmup_steps: int = 1000
 ```

+#### Overview
+The ConvNet initializes model settings, then the `ImageFolderRGBDataset` class loads and processes images from a directory, converting them into grayscale and RGB formats for training.
+The ConvNet model is defined with an encoder-decoder architecture.
+The `train_model` function handles the training loop and model optimization.
+The `validate_model` function evaluates the model on the validation set and logs validation losses.
+The training process includes linear warmup from 7.0e-5 to 7.0e-4 over 100 steps and then cosine decay.

 ### Model 2: U-Net
 Our second model is U-Net that takes in a 512x512 tensor, the lightness (L) channel of a Lab colorspace formatted image, and outputs a 512x512x2 tensor, the a and b channels of the colored image, again in Lab colorspace.